dictation-toolbox/natlink/README.md

 If you would like to install Natlink for use, but not as a developer, here are the instructions:

 Install a [**Python 3.8 32 bit**](https://www.python.org/downloads/) on your system, and select install for **all users**.
-It is wise, but not required, to install python into a c:/python38 folder instead of c:/program files(x86)/...
+It is wise, but not required, to install python into a c:/python38-32 folder instead of c:/program files (x86)/...
 This will save you a lot of typing and mouse clicking over the long run.

 Start a command prompt or powershell as **adminstrator**.
 All command line actions described for end users must be performed in a command shell with adminstrator privileges.

-1. Upgrade pip immediately:
+1. Check and upgrade pip immediately:

+   - pip -V   (should give something like:) pip 21.1 from c:\python38-32\lib\site-packages\pip (python 3.8)
    - pip install --upgrade pip`

-2. Install natlink, Unimacro, and Vocola2.
+2. Install natlink
-   - `pip install  natlink unimacro vocola2`
+   - pip install natlink

+   - pip install dragonfly  (natlink also needs some action modules from dragonfly)

    This will install the packages in your Python site-packages area.
    It will also add the following commands, which should be in your path now in your commmand prompt:

    - natlinkconfig_cli